BCDevOps/platform-services/security/aporeto/architecture/design_decisions.md

 A backup CronJob has been created to backup all configurations and policy within the `/bcgov` namespace on a daily basis.
 This can be used as secondary audit trail of daily configuration changes and can be leveraged if needed to re-import specific configurations into the Aporeto SaaS console.
 These backups are stored in the private git repo [bcgov-c/platform-secops-netpol](https://github.com/bcgov-c/platform-secops-netpol).
 Please refer to that repository for more details if you have the required access.

-## Access to Aporeto Console
+## Access to Aporeto Console (Coming soon...)
-Access control to Aporeto namespaces is managed through the Namespace Automation playbook referenced above.
+Access control to Aporeto namespaces in Aporeto Console (https://console.aporeto.com) is managed through the Namespace Automation playbook referenced above.
 In order for users to gain access to their namespace, they must:
-- have the appropriate authorization policy created by the Namespace Automation playbook
+- have the appropriate authorization policy created by the Namespace Automation playbook (work in progress)
-- have a proper email account tied to their github id
+- have a proper email account tied to their GitHub ID
-- be authorized by Keycloak as the OIDC provider and must have 2FA enabled
+- have their GitHub ID added to BCDevOps organization in GitHub (requires the 2FA enabled)

-### OIDC Configuration:
+### KeyCloak OIDC Configuration:
-Currently 2 OIDC providers are available:
+KeCloak SSO - prod and dev - instances have been configured as OIDC providers for access to the Aporeto Console.
 - pathfinder-sso-prod
 - pathfinder-sso-dev